imamahasane/RevealLandingPage/README.md

 # Reveal Landing Page

-Using the Bootstrap CSS framework, the responsive Biker Zone Landing Page for this project was created.
+Using the Bootstrap CSS framework, the responsive Reveal Landing Page for this project was created.
 Here, I learned a different way to create a responsive website without using Vanilla CSS.

 liveDemo: